deanlancer/msm-4.9-kunlun2/fs/exfat/README.md

 * discard

   * Enable the use of discard/TRIM commands to ensure flash storage doesn't run out of free blocks.
 This option may introduce latency penalty on file removal operations.

-* delayed_meta

-  * Delay flushing metadata, hence improving performance.

-  * This is enabled by default, please pass `nodelayed_meta` to disable it.

 ## Enjoy!